'Guardians of the Galaxy' Director James Gunn Just Seriously Pissed Off DC Fans

 James Gunn just learned that the hard way.

-The Guardians of the Galaxy director has been gifting fans tiny easter eggs about Marvel’s massive box-office success Avengers: Infinity War for the last couple of weeks.
+The Guardians of the Galaxy director has been gifting fans tiny easter eggs about Marvel’s massive box-office success, Avengers: Infinity War, for the last couple of weeks.
 Gunn was involved in story mapping the film, which marked the biggest superhero team up in the studio’s history.
 The director gave input on the storylines for his motley crew, the defenders of the galaxy, which included characters like Peter Quill (Chris Pratt), Gamora (Zoe Saldana), Rocket (Bradley Cooper), and of course, Groot (Vin Diesel).

 Warning, spoilers for Avengers: Infinity War ahead.